 Tides of Change

-I was seventeen and had completed Year 12 with great success when my parents sat me down at our kitchen table to gift me a digital camera and gently break the news that within months they would be ex-pats abroad.
+I was seventeen and had completed Year 12 with great success when my parents sat me down at our kitchen table to gift me a small Minolta film camera and gently break the news that within months they would be ex-pats abroad.
 Our small home would be rented out to the family of one of my classmates.
 My father, a biologist, had accepted a position as Fisheries Programme Manager at the Mekong River Commission.
 My mother, a teacher, would teach the Primary Years Programme at the International School of Phnom Penh, and my sister would enrol at the high school of the same name.
 My two older brothers had fled the coop several years earlier and already had lives of their own in other cities.

 I heeded the advice.
 Within a month or two I would be back in the tropics, but still far from what I thought was ‘home’, a concept that I experienced a fair degree of anguish over, but would eventually come to realise is a feeling, not a place.